CyberSource/cybersource-rest-client-node/MLE.md

 ### (ii) Response MLE
 - Response MLE requires either `responseMlePrivateKey` object OR `responseMlePrivateKeyFilePath` (not both)
-- The `responseMlePrivateKey` object must be in PEM format
+- The `responseMlePrivateKey` object supports both PEM format and JWK (JSON Web Key) objects
 - The `responseMleKID` parameter is mandatory when response MLE is enabled
 - If an API expects a mandatory MLE response but the map specifies non-MLE response, the API might return an error
 - Both the private key object and file path approaches are mutually exclusive